offen/deployment/README.md

 # Deployment

-This repository keeps the configuration we use for deploying our very own instance of Offen at `offen.offen.dev`, running on a bare `CX11` instance at Hetzner.
+This repository keeps the configuration we use for deploying our very own instance of Offen at `offen.offen.dev` using Docker and docker-compose, running on a bare `CX11` instance at Hetzner.
 You can use it as a template for a similar setup.

 ## Quickstart